michaelj916/beansworldwide/README.md

 # beansworldwide
-a repo of the official worldwide site
+a repo of the official beansworldwide.com site